Home | The Boat | First Mate | Admiral | Guestbook

 Date: 18 March 2015.
 Hiring Expertise.

 Living aboard for a budget boater means we need to be able to fix a great variety of systems.
-It's impossible to stock everything needed for all contingencies though we do our best.
-I've got a pretty decent tools inventory however there are times when I simply do not have the tool required to do the job properly.
+It is impossible to stock everything needed for all contingencies though we do our best.
+I do have got a fairly decent tools inventory however there are times when I simply do not have the tools nor experience required to do a job properly.

 And all too often knowledge is lacking too.
 For proof positive of that, I remind myself that I chose that man I married.
 What was I thinking?!?
 But I digress...

 As for paying for stuff you can do yourself?
-Well, we're not getting any younger and frankly knowledge is valuable.
+Well, we are not getting any younger and frankly knowledge is valuable.
 With effort we should be able to rent the tools or supervise muscles that can do the physically challenging work.

 For instance, I am more than willing to paint the bottom of Seaweed.
-There is no way in Neptune I'll ever sand the bottom of this boat.
-It's a filthy job and I won't do it.
+There is no way in Neptune I will ever sand the bottom of this boat.
+That is a filthy job and I won't do it.

-But sometimes it's not the knowledge that is lacking.
+But sometimes it is not the knowledge that is lacking.
 The willingness is there but the tools for the job are not.
-That happened to my dad too, long ago.
-You see, we'd blown a head gasket on that first diesel.
+That happened to Daddy too, long ago.
+You see, we had blown a head gasket on that first diesel.

-Side Note: I don't recall the original motor brand, but it was followed by a Perkins.
+Side Note: I do not recall the original motor brand, but it was followed by a Perkins.
 The final was a Cummins.
 Over a span of nearly 50 years, three diesels is I suppose about right...

 This is our boat, docked on Sister's Creek in Marathon, FL: